support for Message Of The Day (MOTD)

 My remarks about XMPPResourceConnection were related to the piece of logic which ensures that MOTD is sent to a user no more than once a day.
 I thought we need to record in DB information when the MOTD was sent to a user last time, so every time it logins during the day he does not get the MOTD.

-#22 Updated by Andrzej Wójcik about 1 month ago
+#22 Updated by Andrzej Wójcik 2 months ago

 - Due date changed from 2016-12-16 to 2016-12-23